Skip to main content

 • path.bounds(): axis-aligned bounding box.

-• path.splitContours(): array of single-contour paths.
-Useful when an SVG has multiple disconnected sub-paths and you want them rendered independently.
+• path.splitContours(): array of single-contour paths, useful when an SVG has multiple disconnected sub-paths you want rendered independently.

 • path.fit(mode, src, dst): explicit fit ("contain" / "cover" / "fill").